-Cédric is a designer and co-founder of the Antwerp-based Studio Corkinho, our architectural and design partner in the transformation of a cork farm in the hills of Alentejo into a retreat for alternative healing.
+Cédric is a designer and co-founder of the Antwerp-based Studio Corkinho, one of our architectural and design partners in Portugal and Berlin.

-Cédric co-founded Studio Corkinho after witnessing the stillness of a Portuguese cork harvest.
+Cédric co-founded Studio Corkinho (featured in this 2022 Slowness piece) after witnessing the stillness of a Portuguese cork harvest.
 Cork is both a primary material and a source of inspiration in the studio’s attempt to develop an architecture of silence.
 Fascinated by the hidden power of isolation, Studio Corkinho engages around how to curate stillness and bring a deeper meaning back into spaces.
 A continuous process of redefining and remodeling elevates the hidden dimensions of noble materials through curiosity and innovation.

-One of the designers behind Slow’s creative campus Marina Marina, Monika is the founder in 2001 of Gogl Architects, an award-winning firm whose projects include Hotel Wiesergut in Hinterglemm, Austria.
+One of the designers behind Slow’s creative campus Flussbad, Monika is the founder in 2001 of Gogl Architects, an award-winning firm whose projects include Hotel Wiesergut in Hinterglemm, Austria.

 Mathias Mentze & Alexander Vedel Ottenstein

-Mathias and Alexander are Copenhagen-based architects who created the interior concept for our Berlin bakery Sofi in collaboration with the Augsburg-based design studio Dreimeta.
+Mathias and Alexander are Copenhagen-based architects who created the interior concept for our Berlin bakery Sofi in collaboration with design studio Dreimeta.

 Their work focuses on craftsmanship and organic materials like elm and walnut wood with splashes of color, imbuing spaces with a warm-hued Danish contemporary atmosphere.